-Returns A (datas, hiddenimports) pair which should be assigned to the datas and hiddenimports globals respectively.
+Returns A (datas, hiddenimports) pair that should be assigned to the datas and hiddenimports, respectively.

-For libraries, such as pytest or keyring, which rely on plugins to extend their behaviour.
+For libraries, such as pytest or keyring, that rely on plugins to extend their behaviour.

 Pytest uses an entry point called 'pytest11' for its extensions.
 To collect all those extensions use: